The method behind Head’s madness and the gameplan to stop him

 So, has Head chiseled out a route against that angle?
 Yes, he has, and that too on the biggest stage – the World Cup final in 2023.
 The first 10 overs of Australia’s innings in that summit clash were action-packed – runs, wickets and the batters getting beaten mainly on the outside edge.
 So, what went wrong for India during that phase?
 After all, both Shami and Jasprit Bumrah did whistle past Head’s edge from round the wicket.
 A couple of times, Head also found himself in a tangle via the inside-half of the bat.

 Perhaps Shami tried too hard with a new ball in hand and couldn’t always get his line right.
-Maybe, just maybe Bumrah and Shami could have zeroed in more on beating the inside edge.
+Maybe, just maybe Bumrah and Shami could have zeroed in more on the stumps.
 To his credit, Shami did tweak his line and preyed on the stumps no less than four times in the sixth over and almost got his man.
 Just that Shami’s tendency to pound the pitch just short of a length might have acted as a hurdle for him to prise out his opponent LBW.

 India also hardly engaged Head in a short-ball duel.
 In the bowlers’ defence, the track was on the slower side.
 Simply put, barring a few minor pointers, that was Head’s day.
 He was mentally tough, and for the umpteenth time, took a severe toll on any loose delivery bowled in his hitting zone.

 Since that World Cup, New Zealand, Pakistan and the West Indies have largely executed their plans while bowling to Head.
 The inexperienced Aamer Jamal was the one who consistently charted out a way against Head, dislodging him twice from round the wicket.
 The manner in which he removed Head LBW in the Sydney Test turns out to be the best illustration of Jamal’s wicket-taking sense.
 The ball was pitched on an in-between length and he nipped it back into Head to trap him in front.
-The left-arm over-the-wicket-angle could also trouble Head as it is easier for a left-arm pacer to tuck up the from that angle.

 In the ongoing IPL, however, most of the pace bowlers seem to have bowled from round the wicket as an afterthought.
 Only after Mumbai Indians were smashed around the park did Gerald Coetzee decide to try that angle.
 It was more of Plan B, where the bowler would tempt Head to back his strengths, with fielders at third man/deep-backward point and deep cover in place.
+Basically, pack the off-side.

 Head did succumb to that trap, but by then, he had put Sunrisers Hyderabad on course for a gargantuan total.
 Incidentally, Coetzee could have also picked up the prized scalp of Head with the same tactic in the 50-over World Cup semifinal.
 On that occasion, Coetzee had banged it short and intentionally provided Head a bit of width, but Reeza Hendricks at deep cover fluffed a tricky chance.
 This particular plan can also be tried from over the wicket.